Vlad Jr homers off Shohei Ohtani, Blue Jays top Angels 6-3 - NewsBreak

 Vlad Jr homers off Shohei Ohtani, Blue Jays top Angels 6-3

-After Vladimir Guerrero Jr. pulled Shohei Ohtani's high curveball down the left field line, the Toronto slugger stuck an index finger in the air.

-That's one career homer off Ohtani by his top rival for last season's AL MVP award.
-A few innings later, Guerrero's Blue Jays also had their first win over the Angels' two-way star.

-George Springer also hit a leadoff home run in Toronto's 6-3 victory over Los Angeles on Thursday night.
+ANAHEIM, Calif. — (AP) — Vladimir Guerrero Jr. homered off Shohei Ohtani for the first time, and George Springer hit a leadoff home run in the Toronto Blue Jays' 6-3 victory over the Los Angeles Angels on Thursday night.

-Ohtani (3-3) struck out 10 while yielding five runs over six innings despite pitching with back pain from the first inning onward.
-He fell behind 5-2 in the sixth on a drive off the left field pole by Guerrero, who finished right behind the Angels' two-way star in the 2021 AL MVP voting.
+Ohtani (3-3) struck out 10 while yielding five runs over six innings in his eighth mound start of the season.
+He fell behind 5-2 in the sixth on a drive off the left field pole by Guerrero, who finished right behind the Angels' two-way star in last year's AL MVP voting.

-“They have a really stacked lineup from top to bottom,” Ohtani said through a translator.
-“Like that last homer I gave up (to Guerrero), I just can’t make those mistake pitches against good hitters, or that’s going to be the result.”

-Guerrero didn't speak to the media afterward, but his fellow Blue Jays knew the moment was exciting for the young slugger.

 Bo Bichette hit a two-run double and Santiago Espinal had an RBI single in the third inning for Toronto in the opener of a four-game series at the Big A. Danny Jansen added his third homer in two games in the ninth.